 When searching for a solution to an operational problem, the question of “enterprise platform or point solution” might not feel so urgent.
 All you want is a product that will deliver on its promises and solve the issue holding your department back.
-However, it’s essential to know that there are significant differences between the two.
-Choosing the right option can deliver enormous benefits and avoid stress down the road.

 To help you determine the option that’s best for your unique situation, we’re breaking down the differences between enterprise platforms and point solutions: